-How Iristick and Memisa are saving lives inside the Democratic Republic of Congo.
+Iristick and Memisa are saving lives in the Democratic Republic of Congo thanks to smart glasses

-The Democratic Republic of the Congo has complex and long standing humanitarian crises.
-From ongoing violence to the Ebola outbreak, the country houses over 13 million people that are in dire need of humanitarian assistance.
-With less than one physician for every 10,000 people in the Democratic Republic of the Congo, and even fewer in conflict affected regions of the country, rural health facilities are left without skilled staff and lack access to essential quality healthcare.
+The Democratic Republic of the Congo has complex and long-standing humanitarian crises.
+From ongoing violence due to civil wars to the Ebola outbreak, the country houses over 13 million people that are in dire need of humanitarian assistance.
+With less than one physician for every 10,000 people in the Democratic Republic of the Congo and even fewer in conflict-affected regions of the country, rural health facilities are left without skilled staff and lack access to essential quality healthcare.
 This results in high morbidities, such as women and newborns dying during childbirth, and disease epidemics quickly spreading as a result of inaccurate field diagnoses.

 Here are 3 ways Iristick is fighting against maternal and infant mortality in the Democratic Republic of the Congo:

 1. Facilitating Access to Affordable High Quality Healthcare

 Iristick is focused on providing access to affordable high-quality healthcare.
 Iristick designs and creates smart glasses and remote assistance solutions to support local health care workers in high income as well as low-and-middle-income countries (LMICs).
 This project in the Democratic Republic of the Congo is specifically focused on providing healthcare in the conflict-affected country.

 2. Supporting Midwives in the Democratic Republic of the Congo

 With the support of the Humanitarian Grand Challenge, Iristick is able to support midwives in rural health centers of the Congo.
 In providing rural healthcare workers with smart glasses, Iristick is bridging a knowledge gap, and enabling remote healthcare workers to tap into an established network of expertise and resources.

 3. Supporting Rapid Diagnosis & Help with Complex Cases